urbit/docs/tutorials/arvo/ames.md

  packet filtering for the interpreter.

-## Journey of a Packet

-In this section we follow a packet through its entire journey, originating from the Ames vane of ship A and ending in the Ames vane of ship B.

-This journey is broken into several stages:

-1. Ames receives a `%plea` note.
-1.5 Does encryption happen here?
-2. Serf A gives the note to King A (in what form? does it jam the payload?)k
+## A typical successful Ames interaction

+In this section we follow along a typical Ames interaction at a fairly detailed level.
+This interaction can be summarized as Ship A making a request (called a `%plea`) to Ship B to perform some task, and Ship B performing the requested task and returning a few responses (called `%boon`s).
+For pedagogical reasons we will assume that everything in this journey happens as it ought to - no crashes, dropped packets, adversaries, etc.

+### The scenario

+While our story is generic and is roughly how every Ames interaction works, we will be using `publish` as an example.
+Our story is summarized as follows.

+`~bacbel-tagfeb` is running the Gall app Publish and would like to subscribe to a public notebook called `recipes` held on `~worwel-sipnum`'s ship. `~worwel` accepts the request to subscribe from `~bacbel` and sends `~bacbel` each of the already existing posts on her `recipes` notebook.

+### Stages

+We break our story into several stages, each of which will be detailed in its own section.

+1. `~bacbel`'s Publish app initiates a request to subscribe to `~worwel`'s `recipes` notebook.
+2. `~bacbel`'s Gall receives the subscription request and packages it up as a `%plea` which is forwarded to `~bacbel`'s Ames.
+3. `~bacbel`'s Ames opens a new flow with `~worwel-sipnum` and sends the `%plea` along it.
+4. The `%plea` is turned into a message. `~bacbel`'s King now checks that the message is a valid Ames message.
+It is then added to the queue of messages to be sent.
+5. The message arrives at the front of the queue and is broken into packets, each of which is encrypted (or are they encrypted right before they are sent?)
-3. King A checks that it is a valid Ames packet and wraps the Ames packet in a UDP packet (what does this look like?) and give it to its Ames I/O submodule to send
+6. `~bacbel`'s King encapsulates the packets in UDP wrappers, which it then passes to its Ames I/O submodule.
-4. UDP packet is sent to the receiving IP address (how is this determined? along some port?)
+7. Each UDP packet is sent to the IP address and port number for `~worwel` previously known to `~bacbel`.
-5. King B receives a UDP packet on socket ? via the Ames submodule.
-It checks that it is a valid Ames packet

-A `%plea` `note` is given by `[vane=@tas =path payload=*]`, where `vane` is the destination vane on the remote ship, `path` is the internal route on the receiving ship `payload` is the semantic message content.
+8. `~worwel`'s King receives each packet and hands it to `~worwel`'s serf to be unencrypted.
+9. After each packet is received and successfully unencrypted (?), `~worwel`'s Ames returns a packet-level ack to `~bacbel` along the same flow that the packets came on.
+10. Once all packets for the message have been received and acked by `~worwel`'s Ames, it reconstructs the packets into the Ames message containing `~bacbel`'s `%plea`.
+11. `~worwel`'s Ames passes the `%plea` to `~worwel`'s Gall.
+12. `~worwel`'s Gall unwraps the `%plea` and finds that it is a `%poke` to Publish, and hands it to Publish.
+13. `~worwel`'s Publish sees that the `%poke` is a `%watch` `task` from `~bacbel` to subscribe to the `recipes` notebook.
+It adds the subscription to its state.
+14. A message level ack is sent from ??? along the same flow that the `%plea` was sent, informing `~bacbel` that the subscription was successful.
+15. `~worwel`'s Publish sends %??? to `~worwel`'s Ames, which are then converted
+    into `%boon`s and returned to `~bacbel`, etc.

+Refer to timluc's Gall guide's `poke.md` for more info on subscription dataflows

+#### Initial Request

+`[%pass /subscription/path %agent [~worwel-sipnum publish] [%watch /path/to/recipes]]`